dangoldbj/openclaw-simplex/README.md

 OpenClaw does not supervise `simplex-chat` for external plugins.
 If you want it to start automatically, run it as a host-managed user service such as `systemd --user` or `launchd`.

+Keep the split clear:

+- `channels.openclaw-simplex` is for OpenClaw-side channel behavior and the WebSocket endpoint
+- `simplex-chat` CLI flags such as `--device-name`, `--files-folder`, `--temp-folder`, proxy settings, relay selection, and `--maintenance` belong in the external runtime service definition

-For full persistent runtime examples: https://openclaw-simplex.mintlify.app/guide/runtime-setup
+For full persistent runtime examples and recommended startup-flag placement: https://openclaw-simplex.mintlify.app/guide/runtime-setup

 ---